KurozawaChiaki/HKUMScCompSc_Assignments/COMP7906/assignment 3/assignment3.typ

 The issuer of the PKC is *Google Trust Services LLC* according to the detailed information.

 == Signing algorithm and the key length
+#image("images/algorithm.png")
-In Firefox, the signing algorithm is shown as *RSA*.
-And the key length of it is *4096 bits*.
+In Firefox, the signing algorithm is shown as *Elliptic Curve*.
+And the key length of it is *256 bits*.

+However, for its superior certificate, which are shown as _WR2_ and _GTS Root R1_ above, the algorithm is *RSA*, and the key lengths are *2048* and *4096*.

 = Q2